This article was updated November 8, 2023.

 - Results of any penetration tests or other testing procedures

 - Issues with third-party providers

 Regular reports can also include, among other things:

 - Number of cyberattacks thwarted during the year

 While meeting the Safeguards Rule requirements may seem daunting, the most important step is starting the process to document what the information security program should resemble at your institution.

-The deadline of June 9, 2023, is approaching.
-Institutions that aren’t compliant with the Safeguards Rule may be required by the Department of Education to develop or revise their information security programs and submit a corrective action plan (CAP) that describes the steps to be taken by the institution to achieve compliance by a specific date.
+Now that the deadline of June 9, 2023, has passed, institutions that aren’t compliant with the Safeguards Rule may be required by the Department of Education to develop or revise their information security programs and submit a corrective action plan (CAP) that describes the steps to be taken by the institution to achieve compliance by a specific date.